Follow This Plan and You’ll Never Miss a Proposal Deadline

 Gantt Charts

-In terms of format, you could go with a traditional monthly calendar format like the example above, or you could use a Gantt chart to monitor tasks and timelines.
+In terms of format, you could go with a traditional monthly calendar like the example above, or use a Gantt chart to monitor tasks and timelines.
 Gantt charts are typically included in proposals to show the proposed project’s timeline, so most people working on a project proposal should be familiar with the format.
 The advantage of using a Gantt chart is that it clearly shows the duration of each task and task dependencies, not just deadlines.

 Kanban Boards

 Another option for managing your proposal process is to use a Kanban board to define, track, and assign tasks.
 The image below is an example of what a Kanban-style proposal management plan might look like.
-This example was created using Trello:
+This example was created using Trello

 Trello also has an option to view the tasks from the Kanban board as a traditional calendar layout: